StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 For more options, see [the Helm documentation for installation](https://helm.sh/docs/helm/helm_install/).

 !!! info "Dependency"
-    The StrangeBee Helm chart relies on the [Bitnami Elasticsearch Stack](https://github.com/bitnami/charts/tree/main/bitnami/elasticsearch) by default as the search index.
+    The `cortex` Helm chart relies on the [Bitnami Elasticsearch Stack](https://github.com/bitnami/charts/tree/main/bitnami/elasticsearch) by default as the search index.

 !!! note "Upgrades"
-    To upgrade your release to the latest version of StrangeBee Helm chart, run:
+    To upgrade your release to the latest version of the `cortex` Helm chart, run:
     ```bash
     helm upgrade <release_name> strangebee/cortex
     ```